flaviusb/jewels/the-sapphires.md

 #Balance
 Balance gives you fine control over your motion and the application of power.
 It is what lets you pivot, turn, or rapidly reverse direction.
 It encompasses both rootedness and springiness, both being straight and being bent.
 It is what provides you with an axis, and what lets you chose between several axes rather than being stuck with an implicit one that the forms you have learnt happen to be built around.

+The arts that teach Balance are the moving stance drills, tkd bouncing footwork drills with kicks, and exagerrated Amethyst drills of patterns of Amethysts that deliver power in different ways.

 #Speed
 Speed is basically just a matter of myelin, fast twitch muscle, reacting to things before they happen, and removing the separation between will and action.
 As such, there are four kinds of things you need to do to develop speed.
 'Myelin' is developed through spaced repetition of sets and reaches, and short feedback loops with tightened parameters.
 Fast twitch muscle is developed through sprinting and speed play.
 Reacting to things before they happen is developed through switching up random situation drills.
 Removing the separation between will and action is (this bit is hard to explain - mindfulness exercises with painful interruptions?).